The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: Related Work

 Across all these types of approaches, most work has been done on pruning trained neural networks and then fine tuning them afterwards.
 However, there is an growing body of work on pruning during training or at initialization~\cite{frankle2019lottery,lee2019pretraining,liu2019structure,lee2020pretraining,wang2020tickets,renda2020retraining,tanaka2020synapticflow,frankle2021initialization,zhang2021lessdata}.

 The interest for the latter topic is in part attributed to the Lottery Ticket Hypothesis (LTH), according to which randomly initialized dense neural networks contain subnetworks that can be trained to achieve similar accuracy as the original network~\citep{frankle2019lottery}.
-That also sparked another stream of work on the strong LTH, according to which one can improve the accuracy of randomly initialized models by pruning instead of training~\citep{zhou2019lth,ramanujan2020,malach2020lth,pensia2020lth,orseau2020lth,qian2021lth,daiki2021randomization}.
+That also led to work on the strong LTH, according to which one can improve the accuracy of randomly initialized models by pruning instead of training~\citep{zhou2019lth,ramanujan2020,malach2020lth,pensia2020lth,orseau2020lth,qian2021lth,daiki2021randomization}.